basemelshafei/MiRPy/README.md

-An App to collect data from mobile industrial robots.
+An App to collect data from mobile industrial robots (MiRs).